 When I examine your knee, I'll use a series of tests to examine stability and ACL function.
 I'll then order an MRI scan to confirm whether you have an ACL tear and any other knee injuries.

-Famous athletes who have had an ACL tear
+Which famous athletes have had an ACL tear?

 Examples of famous athletes who have suffered an ACL tear include: